Now placing students for the August start Places limited by mentor availability Apply now

 Matched by field, not by availability

-ScholarBridge mentors are active researchers — PhD candidates, postdoctoral scholars, and subject specialists — selected for academic strength, communication ability, and suitability for working with high school students.
+ScholarBridge mentors are active researchers, PhD candidates, postdoctoral scholars, and reviewed subject specialists, selected for academic strength, communication ability, and suitability for working with high school students.

 A student interested in behavioural economics will be working with someone who researches it, not a generalist tutor.
 That specificity is what makes the mentorship substantive.
 Only a specialist in the student's field can ask the questions that make them think harder.

-Mentor matching happens after the consultation, once we understand the student's research direction.
+Mentor matching happens after the interview, once we understand the student's research direction.
 If the match feels wrong after the introductory session, we find a better fit before the programme begins.

 PhD Candidates